kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 up to date or hosts?

 If content isn't refreshed within 180 days, notify stakeholders of 90 days to update content or migrate it elsewhere before removing it.
+Notification specifically includes:

+- Mailing an initial list of affected pages to kubernetes-dev@googlegroups.com
+- Announcing the policy change in two Kubernetes community meetings in a row
+- Posting a notification of the policy change on the Kubernetes blog
+- Notifying SIG PR review aliases on GitHub in PRs that remove affected content

 1. Can feature owners flag when third party content is *required*, as opposed to preferable or common?